Hawk and Dove: Blackest Night

 In Blackest Night, Hank Hall is resurrected as a Black Lantern.
 He lures Holly and Dawn to a library, then kills Holly by ripping out her heart.
+The black power rings claim Holly's body, but are unable to resurrect Don Hall.
+Writer Geoff Johns attributed Don's immunity to him being at peace in death, leaving him unable to be affected by the rings.

-A black power ring then claims Holly's body and the two Black Lantern Hawks assault and torment Dawn.
-Eventually Dove goes to Titans Tower for help, only to find it under attack by more Black Lantern Titans.
-Holly and Hank catch up to her and resume their attack.
+Dove goes to Titans Tower for help, only to find it under attack by several dead Titans members, who have become Black Lanterns.
 When Holly attempts to rip out Dawn's heart, a blast of white energy radiates from her body, severing the connection between Holly and the ring.
-Dawn then turns the light on the other Black Lanterns, destroying all but Terra, Tempest, and Hank.
-The effort causes Dawn to pass out.
-While unconscious, she has a vision of Don, who tells her that she can save Hank and should not give up on him.

-Dawn and the Titans join the Justice League in battling the Black Lanterns at Coast City.
-She is able to destroy Black Lanterns with her presence.
-The Flash (Barry Allen) witnesses the battle and realizes that Dawn possesses the "white light of creation", a power created by the combined seven powers of the emotional spectrum.
-During the battle, Dove's energy is pulled into the Black Lanterns' central power battery, under the control of the Anti-Monitor trapped inside.
-Dove aids the seven Corps members to defeat the cosmic entity before resuming their battle with the Black Lantern Corps.
-In the aftermath of the final battle, Hank is fully resurrected by the power of the white light.
-Holly is killed once more and a memorial statue is created at Titans Tower.
+Dawn turns the light on the other Black Lanterns, destroying all but Terra, Tempest, and Hank.
+Barry Allen realizes that Dawn possesses the "white light of creation", a power created by the combined seven powers of the emotional spectrum.
+In the aftermath of the final battle, Hank is resurrected by the white light.